 Laura Pillman is an experienced orchestral, solo, and chamber musician who has performed in Ohio, New York, North Carolina, Texas, Maine, Michigan, and Eastern Europe.
 She currently resides in Denton, TX, where she is completing her DMA degree with Dr. Mary Karen Clardy at the University of North Texas, where Ms. Pillman is a Teaching Fellow for the flute studio.
 She is one of the principal flutes of the school’s symphony orchestra, and is a frequent contributing performer on many recitals.
 She was awarded a scholarship to attend the Pierre Monteux School for Conductors and Orchestral Musicians in the summer of 2015.
 She has performed with the Longview Symphony Orchestra, the Richardson Symphony Orchestra, and the Odysseus Chamber Orchestra.

-Ms. Pillman won the 2016 Coeur D’Alene Young Artists Competition, and performed the Ibert Flute Concerto with the Coeur D’Alene Symphony on March 11 and 12, 2016.
+As the winner of the 2016 Coeur D’Alene Young Artists Competition, Ms. Pillman performed the Ibert Flute Concerto with the Coeur D’Alene Symphony on March 11 and 12, 2016.
 She most recently was invited to perform in the 16th Gheorge Dima International Music Competiton in Cluj, Romania, in July 2017.

 Ms. Pillman has extensive chamber music experience, including wind quintet, flute choir, chamber winds, chamber orchestra, and duos with all instruments.
-At UNT, she was awarded the Teaching Fellowship for Chamber Music Studies for the 2015-2016 academic year.
+At UNT, she was awarded the Teaching Fellowship for Chamber Music Studies for the 2015-2018 academic years.
 She works with undergraduate wind students, placing them into performing groups, and coaches them to prepare them for two concerts each semester.
 At Baldwin-Wallace, her wind quintet won the Ovation award in 2012, with a performance of Nielsen’s Wind Quintet.
 Ms. Pillman was recently invited to join Boston-based flute quintet In Radiance as a permanent member, after their performance at the 2017 National Flute Association convention and subsequent concert tour in Minneapolis.